-Shenton’s line - an imaginary curved line drawn along the inferior border of the superior ramus, along the inferomedial border of the proximal femur.
+Shenton’s line - an imaginary curved line drawn along the inferior border of the superior ramus, along the inferomedial border of the neck of femur.
 It should be continuous and smooth.

 Most hip fractures are treated surgically, unless there are significant co-morbidities restricting surgical intervention.
 Surgical management differs between intra- and extra- capsular fractures.

-In rare cases, conservative treatment can involve traction, bed rest or restricted mobilisation.
+As such it is only in rare cases that conservative treatment is used.
+This can involve traction, bed rest or restricted mobilisation.
 Outcomes are often very poor in these patients.

 NICE guidelines recommend surgery to be performed on the day of, or the day after, admission.
-The aim is to allow patients to fully weight bear (without restriction) in the immediate postoperative period; however, this often is not possible.
+The aim is to allow patients to fully weight bear (without restriction) in the immediate postoperative period.

 Have comments about these notes?
 Leave us feedback